 Yes, you can get immunized during the COVID-19 pandemic.
 It’s important that you keep protecting yourself from other diseases.
 Immunization is a very useful way to prevent certain diseases.
 Public Health will screen you before your appointment to make sure it’s safe for you to come.
 Please follow all COVID-19 guidelines when you come to your appointment.

-Because the symptoms of influenza may also be symptoms of COVID-19, getting immunized for influenza will lower the chance that you’ll need to stay home and away from others (self-isolate) and be tested for COVID-19.
+Because the symptoms of influenza may also be symptoms of COVID-19, getting immunized for influenza will lower the chance that you’ll need to stay home and away from others (isolate) and be tested for COVID-19.

-If you have symptoms of COVID-19, you should stay home and self-isolate.
+If you have symptoms of COVID-19, you should stay home and isolate.
 Use the COVID-19 Self-Assessment for Albertans (ahs.ca/testing) to book a COVID-19 test and get further instructions.
 You should not go for an immunization if you have symptoms, or if you legally need to isolate.

 You or your child can get immunized when you feel well again.

 After getting immunized, some people can have side effects that are the same as COVID-19 symptoms.
-These include:
+Symptoms of COVID-19 include:

-If you have side effects that are the same as COVID-19 symptoms, you must self-isolate even if you think they’re from the vaccine.
+COVID-19 symptoms, you must isolate even if you think the side effects are from the vaccine.
 Children will have to stay home with a parent or guardian.

-No. There is no evidence that getting an immunization makes you more or less likely to catch COVID-19.
+No. There is no evidence that getting an immunization makes you more likely to catch COVID-19.
 There is also no evidence that getting an immunization makes it harder for your body to fight COVID-19.

 If you have questions about your pharmacy or doctor’s office infection control practices, you can call their professional college to learn more.

-Current as of: November 2, 2020
+Current as of: February 5, 2021

 Author: Provincial Immunization Program, Alberta Health Services